F{\AE}RDXEL: An Expert System for Danish Traffic Law: Conclusions and Future Work

 \section{Conclusions and Future Work}

-The entire Danish traffic law has been encoded into \CoolToolName, allowing it to answer queries regarding legal cases using SLD-resolution and provide explanations behind its answers.
-The early evaluations from legal expert suggest multiple suitable application.
+The entire Danish traffic law has been manually encoded into \CoolToolName, allowing it to answer queries regarding legal cases using SLD-resolution and provide explanations behind its answers.
+The implementation is available at \href{https://doi.org/10.5281/zenodo.15626892}{https://doi.org/10.5281/zenodo.15626892}.
+Our empirical evaluation highlights the potential that can arise out of the collaboration between \CoolToolName{} and a human user, with our panel of legal expert identifying multiple suitable application domains.
+We plan to explore these applications and whether we can improve the quality of the explanations provided by \CoolToolName{}.

-The next step of the project is an empirical evaluation of the soundness of \CoolToolName's answers by applying the program on ongoing court cases and evaluating whether the tool and the judges reach the same verdicts.

-Simultaneously, we are exploring how to improve the ability of \CoolToolName{} to argue punishment.
-Danish traffic law only states a range of punishment for a given crime and provides conditions for when the punishment should be `Harsh' and `Soft', with most cases fulfilling multiple conditions for both a `Harsh' and a `Soft' punishment.
-To solve this problem, we are exploring the application of Fuzzy Logic, viewing `Harsh' and `Soft' as Fuzzy terms in the domain of possible punishments.
+As a next step, we want to extend \CoolToolName's reasoning capabilities to the domain of sentencing.
+Danish traffic law states a range of punishment for a given crime and defines aggravating and mitigating circumstances, but it is up to the judge to decide what the exact fine or prison sentence should be.
+We plan to explore how to apply of Fuzzy Logic to this task, by viewing `aggravating' and `mitigating' as Fuzzy terms in the domain of possible punishments.
 A similar approach, from which we draw inspiration, has been applied to Polish punishment law~\cite{fuzzy}.

-Lastly, to improve the usability of \CoolToolName, we are exploring using Large Language Models to convert natural written language about a case into the Datalog format that the tool requires as input.
+Lastly, to improve the usability of \CoolToolName, we are exploring how to use large language models in a reliable way to convert written natural language about a case into the Datalog format that the tool requires as input.
+We believe that this could be the way to develop a user-friendly interface that could make \CoolToolName{} easily accessible to non-experts.
+The major challenge is to ensure that the translation is correct, requiring the user to confirm that the model's ``understanding'' of the input is the right one.